anjanvenkatesh/Anjan-Venkatesh/README.md

 ### Hello!

-#I'm a PhD student in the Genomics Data Science CRT. \n I like genetics, coding, and various other things. \n Have a nice day!
+I'm a PhD student in the Genomics Data Science CRT.
+I like genetics, coding, and various other things.
+Have a nice day!